Generic selectors

 Post Type Selectors

-Pointing as an indicator of language
+Pointing as a precursor of language

 baby pointing